-Members: Andrew Worthington, Jo Clark-Wilson, Mark Holloway, Philippa Feltham-White, Alyson Norman
+Members: Ben Needham-Holmes, Jo Clark-Wilson, Mark Holloway, Philippa Feltham-White, Alyson Norman and Andrew Patterson

 The BABICM Research Group is able to offer a ‘signposting’ service, providing members with ideas as to how they may progress any research projects and can provide academic references of interest.

 The group is open to approaches to talk about research projects and ideas of relevance to brain injury and brain injury case management.

 The Research Group is currently in the process of developing guidelines for submissions of articles to the BABICM website which will be circulated to the membership in due course.

 We encourage members to use the Members Log In section on our website to view the latest BABICM research, some of which focuses exclusively on Brain Injury Case Management as well as the care of brain injured clients.